Animal Dreams

 What does a kitten in a dream mean?

-A kitten stages new independence emerging.
-Something tender and autonomous is beginning — a new project, a new capacity for self-sufficiency, a new identity.
-The kitten will grow into something you can't own.
-Nurturing a kitten is investing in future autonomy.
+A kitten stages new independence emerging — tender, autonomous, fragile.
+It will grow into something you can't own.
+Nurturing it means investing in future freedom.

 What does a dead cat in a dream mean?

-A dead cat stages independence lost.
-The sovereign, self-directed part of you has died or been ended.
+A dead cat stages independence lost or ended.
+The sovereign, self-directed part of you has stopped.
 Something that used to come and go freely has been extinguished.
-The dream asks what killed your autonomy — age, violence, neglect, or confinement.
+The question is what killed it — was it natural, violent, or self-imposed?

 How is Dream PowerUP different from a dream dictionary?